ZaZi2002/ECG-Preprocessing-Circuit/README.md

 ## Results

 After simulating each component, output signals are shown as jpegs.
-As seen ECG signal is appropriately amplified and filtered.
+As seen, ECG signal is appropriately amplified and filtered.